• Home

 The problem with that is although it may be okay for the time being, every fire they have is slowly drying out the combustible material thats close by and could one day ignite it when its least expected.

-How to measure distance to combustibles
+How to measure distance to combustible material

 A good way to measure these distances is with a stick cut to the length you need to maintain.
 For example, if you’re installing single wall stovepipe that needs a distance of 18” to combustibles, you would cut a stick to 18”.
 The 18” long stick should not be able to touch the stovepipe and combustible material at any part of the pipe.